garf/laravel-notifications/README.md

 Notification system for Laravel 5.

-After saving some data from user, often, you have to redirect to proper page and notify user, that everything done successfully or some errors appeared.
+After saving some data from user, often, you have to redirect to proper page ans notificate user, that everything done successfully, or, some errors appeared.

-Now you can do this more convenient and easy way.
+Now you can do this more convenient and easy.

 ## Install